 Route Description Informal We invite you to respectfully provide constructive suggestions to Course Directors, Contributing Faculty, or Curriculum Assistants at any time.
-Formal MSUCOM will deploy brief surveys through Medtrics to gain feedback on the Course, Course Directors and Contributing Faculty.
-Additionally, MSU sends an optional Student Perceptions of Learning Survey (SPLS) to enrolled students at the conclusion of each course to gain feedback on the course and Course Directors.
-The Institute for Global Health (IGH) shares with students a pre departure: https://msu.co1.qualtrics.com/jfe/form/SV_2ISubkuJ66tvLOm and post
+Formal MSU sends a Student Perceptions of Learning Survey (SPLS) to enrolled students at the conclusion of each course to gain feedback on the course and Course Directors.